 Just look at New York, New Jersey, Illinois, and California, and let's just implement that nationally.

-Because that's what you're gonna get.
+Because that's what you're going to get.

 Exactly.

-Because he'll be giving in to the radical base that now controls the Democratic Party.
+Because he'll be giving into the radical base that now controls the Democratic Party.

-The squad, Congresswoman Ocasio Cortez, she is the real speaker.
+The squad, Congresswoman Ocasio-Cortez, she is the real speaker.

 Let's be honest here.